bloveless/tweetgo/README.md

 replace github.com/bloveless/tweetgo => ../tweetgo
 ```

-to your go.mod file before the require lines (replace ../tweetgo with the path to your local copy of tweetgo).
+to your go.mod file before any require lines in your go.mod (replace ../tweetgo with the path to your local copy of
+tweetgo).

 I learned about that command from this blog post.
 [Using "replace" in go.mod to point to your local module](https://thewebivore.com/using-replace-in-go-mod-to-point-to-your-local-module/)